-Over the winter transfer window, Paris Saint-Germain was regularly in the rumor mill for Tottenham midfielder Dele Alli.
-With the addition of Mauricio Pochettino as PSG’s new manager, Alli being an outcast within Tottenham and the midfielder’s notable on-ball prowess, it seemed inevitable at one point that this move would go on to transpire over the window.
+Over the winter transfer window, Paris Saint-Germain was regularly linked with Tottenham midfielder Dele Alli.
+With the addition of Mauricio Pochettino as PSG’s new manager, Alli being an outcast within Tottenham and the midfielder’s keen on-ball prowess, it seemed inevitable at one point that this move would go on to transpire over the window.

-In the end, this did not come to fruition as Alli stayed put at Tottenham as the winter transfer window came to a close.
+In the end, this did not come to fruition, as Alli stayed put at Tottenham past the winter transfer window.

-More so, the injury to midfielder Giovanni Lo Celso also factored into Tottenham’s final decision to not send Alli to PSG, according to a report from The Guardian.
+Giovanni Lo Celso’s hamstring injury also factored into Tottenham’s final decision to not send Alli to PSG, according to a report from The Guardian.

-Lo Celso suffered a hamstring injury during Spurs’ Premier League fixture against Leicester City in late December.
-The Argentine midfielder has missed every league fixture since then and is now expected to miss a bit more time as he continues to rehab the injury.
+Lo Celso suffered a hamstring ailment during Spurs’ Premier League fixture against Leicester City in late December.
+The Argentine midfielder has missed every single one of Tottenham’s league fixtures since then.

-Tottenham was essentially keen on maintaining formidable depth within its midfield unit and did not want to lose Alli at this critical point in the season.
+Tottenham was essentially keen on maintaining formidable depth within its midfield unit and did not want to lose Alli at a critical point in the season.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.